takifouhal/swain_cli/docs/RELEASING.md

 2. Choose GitHub.
 3. Repository: `takifouhal/swain_cli`.
 4. Workflow filename: `.github/workflows/release.yml`.
-5. Environment: leave blank (unless you restrict to a GH environment).
+5. Environment name: `pypi`.
+6. In GitHub → repo → Settings → Environments, create an environment named `pypi` (no secrets required) and optionally add rules/approvals.
-6. Save.
+7. Save.
 The next run of `release.yml` can publish.

 If a past run failed at “Publish to PyPI”, re-run that job from Actions after this setup.